zadokdaniel/HackerU-NodeMongoose-myRestAPI/README.md

   - npm i jsonwebtoken
 - add generateToken method to user's model
 - on /auth endpoint in case all valid send token

+# 12: config

+- install config package
+  - npm i config
+- create config/default.json
+  - insert "jwtKey": "private key" in the created file
+- you can create a random key by running the following commands in cmd
+  - node
+  - crypto.randomBytes(16).toString('hex')